MystenLabs/sui/external-crates/move/documentation/book/src/method-syntax.md

 }
 ```

-Another use for `public use fun`s is adding methods to types from other modules.
+Another use for `public use fun` is adding methods to types from other modules.
 This can be helpful
 in conjunction with functions spread out across a single package.

 ```move